 California cool is what our winter months bring us.
-Warm days and cold, sometimes frosty, nights and mornings along with bouts of rain and mud is what our Central Coast winter weather brings us.
+Warm days and cold, sometimes frosty, nights and mornings along with bouts of rain and mud defines our Central Coast winter weather.
 This poses a few challenges to the way we care for our horses.
 Horse blanket options for our equine friends is something we must consider.

 Many of us body clip our horses, which makes a good winter blanket necessary, but even the unclipped horse who is not stabled will appreciate some help with keeping warm and dry during a heavy rain.

 My horse was a princess when it came to wet and cold weather; she would bang on her gate if not blanketed when the first drops of water began to fall from the sky.
 She was never clipped, yet still demanded her blanket when the temperatures dropped.
 I’m sure that we all know a few horses who, despite having indoor areas or covers, still enjoy standing outside in the rain, so a winter blanket can keep those coats dry and help to avoid things like rain rot and other skin conditions.